sswahn/components/README.md

 ```

 ## Peer Dependencies
-Router requires React as a peer dependency.
+Components requires React as a peer dependency.
 You should have React installed in your project with a version compatible with this library.

 [React](https://reactjs.org/): ^18.2.0

 ## License